 Gum tissue conditions can have many causes, but don’t forget to consider poor nutrition.
 Inadequate vitamin C can promote bleeding gums that can develop into gingivitis if left untreated.
 Vitamin C also helps the body perform maintenance and repair on bones, teeth, and cartilage, and it also helps wounds heal.

-There are ways in which you can treat or severely limit gum disease.
+There are ways in which you can treat or severely limit the progression of gum disease.
 First and foremost, follow your dental hygienist’s or dentist’s instructions for regular oral care at home in order to get the most benefit out of your treatment.
-That means twice-daily tooth brushing and daily flossing, plus regular visits to the dentist for follow-ups and professional cleanings.
+That means twice-daily tooth brushing with a stannous fluoride toothpaste and daily flossing, plus regular visits to the dentist for follow-ups and professional cleanings.
 If you experience any new problems following a regular oral care routine, ask your dental hygienist or dentist to recommend products that can make your routine easier.
-An electric toothbrush with a round brush head—like the Oral-B Genius Pro 8000—and dental floss are designed with your gum health in mind.
+An electric toothbrush with a round brush head—like the Oral-B iO electric toothbrush which delivers a professional clean feeling every day, and dental floss are designed with your gum health in mind.

-When you want to treat gum disease, especially gingivitis, try these simple but effective methods:
+When you want to help prevent early gum disease, specifically gingivitis, try these simple but effective methods:

 Questions About Gum Disease

 A: Gingivitis—and its later form, periodontitis—are formed by plaque buildup along the gum line.
 Though you may not notice anything in mild cases of gum disease, sensitive teeth, bleeding or swollen gums are the most common warning signs that something needs to be addressed.